kostia-official/feathers-acl/README.md

 ### Owner

-Give access only for MongoDB document creator.
+Give access only for owner.
+Makes request to GET route and checks `ownerField`.
 First of all set:

 ```
 app.configure(acl(config, { mongooseConnection: db }));